Klingebeil/Critical-AI-Reading-List/README.md

 ## Limitations and challenges of AI

 **[A Berkeley View of Systems Challenges for AI](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-159.html)** (December 15, 2017) Ion Stoica, Dawn Song, Raluca Ada Popa, David Pa erson, Michael W. Mahoney, Randy Katz, Anthony D. Joseph, Michael Jordan, Joseph M. Hellerstein, Joseph Gonzalez, Ken Goldberg, Ali Ghodsi, David Culler, Pieter Abbeel.
-Berkley EECS
+Berkley EECS.

-**[Deep Learning: A Critical Appraisal](https://arxiv.org/pdf/1801.00631.pdf)** (December 18, 2017).
+**[Deep Learning: A Critical Appraisal](https://arxiv.org/pdf/1801.00631.pdf)** (December 18., 2017).
 Marcus, Gary.
-New York University
+New York University.

 Gary Marcus' view on deep learning is more critical, than the Berkeley overview.
 He argues, that deep learning wont be enough to ever reach a general artificial intelligence.
 There are definite limits to the technique.

 > Against a background of considerable progress in areas such as speech recognition, image recognition, and game playing, and considerable enthusiasm in the popular press, I present ten concerns for deep learning, and suggest that deep learning must be supplemented by other techniques if we are to reach artificial general intelligence.

-A summary can be found in this Wired Article [Wise up, deep learning may never create a general purpose AI](http://www.wired.co.uk/article/deep-learning-automl-cloud-gary-marcus) (January 20, 2018) by Greg Williams.
+A summary can be found in this Wired Article [Wise up, deep learning may never create a general purpose AI](http://www.wired.co.uk/article/deep-learning-automl-cloud-gary-marcus) (January 20., 2018) by Greg Williams.

 **[Innateness, AlphaZero, and Artificial Intelligence](https://arxiv.org/pdf/1801.05667.pdf)**. (n.a.).
 Marcus, Gary.
 New York University

 >  In this paper, I consider as a test case a recent series of papers by Silver et al (Silver et al., 2017a) on AlphaGo and its successors that have been presented as an argument that a “even in the most challenging of domains: it is possible to train to superhuman level, without human examples or guidance”, “starting tabula rasa.”
 I argue that these claims are overstated, for multiple reasons.
 I close by arguing that artificial intelligence needs greater attention to innateness, and I point to some proposals about what that innateness might look like.

+**[Greedy, Brittle, Opaque, and Shallow: The Downsides to Deep Learning](https://www.wired.com/story/greedy-brittle-opaque-and-shallow-the-downsides-to-deep-learning/)** (February 02., 2018).
+Pontin, Jason.
+Wired.

+  A Wired article, which bundles most of the criticism and known limits in a well written post.

+  > We've been promised a revolution in how and why nearly everything happens.
+But the limits of modern artificial intelligence are closer than we think.

 ## AI & Jobs